-It’s hard to imagine a serious endeavor that is not taken on by a team.
-Every person that does something special and ‘solo’ is the first to recognize the team behind them.
+It’s hard to imagine a serious endeavour that is not taken on by a team.
+Every person that does something special and ‘solo’ is the first to recognise the team behind them.

 The entrepreneurial celebrities of our times—Steve Jobs, Mark Zuckerberg, Elon Musk, Oprah, Richard Branson, Bill Gates, Jeff Bezos, Lucy Peng, John Mackey, Anita Roddick, Herb Kelleher, Diane von Furstenberg, Muhammad Yunus, Howard Schultz, Arianna Huffington, Larry Page, Sergey Brin, Fred Smith—all acknowledge their greatest achievement as being the team they put in place to realize their dreams.

 Good teams don’t happen by accident.
 There are a series of decisions to be made, on the team’s makeup, it’s culture, and the way it makes decisions and gets things done.
 High performing teams have to have a good leader, but equally they have to have good followers, sharing the same purpose and vision, and able to step into the leader’s shoes at any point, which at some point they will.

 Teams are those groups of around five to twelve people who share a common mission or objective.
 They are big enough to have the skills and diversity the mission needs, and small enough for each team member to know and rely on each other, and to care about each other.
 Selection, training, and shared experience allow team members to appreciate the culture, standards, and processes that enable the team to work.
 They are different people, with different personalities, perspectives, and life values, but what they do share is a common purpose, a desire to achieve that purpose, and mutual trust.

 Building a high performing team is an active and ongoing process!

 What’s important for now is that almost any group of people can become a high performing team—with the right tools, techniques and commitment.